Alstom Aventra: Elizabeth line

-The first order for the Aventra platform was a £1 billion contract for 65 Class 345 nine-car EMUs (with an option for 17 more) for the London Crossrail programme in February 2014, which built the Elizabeth line.
-These are operated by Elizabeth line concession holder MTR Crossrail and have replaced Class 315, Class 360 and Class 387 on Shenfield Metro, Heathrow and Reading services respectively.
+The first order for the Aventra platform was a £1 billion (including maintenance) contract for 65 Class 345 nine-car EMUs (with an option for 17 more) for the London Crossrail programme in February 2014, which built the Elizabeth line.
+The £1 billion figure included a new depot at Old Oak Common and a maintenance contract.
+These units are operated by Elizabeth line concession holder MTR Crossrail and have replaced Class 315, Class 360 and Class 387 on Shenfield Metro, Heathrow and Reading services respectively.
 The first train entered service in June 2017.

 In July 2017, it was announced that the order would be increased to 70 trains; the contract for the additional trains was signed in March 2018.

 In April 2024, with the future viability of the Derby Litchurch Lane manufacturing plant in serious doubt due to a lack of orders, a further follow-on order for ten additional trains was indicated (five previously agreed plus a further five trainsets) in response to strong growth of passenger numbers on the Elizabeth Line and future expected service increases to cope with the interchange with High Speed 2 services at Old Oak Common Interchange.

 In June 2024, it was announced that the aforementioned ten more nine-car Class 345s had been ordered.